Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 Map Source: US Fish and Wildlife Service, Wetlands Mapper

-Algonquian-speaking Native Americans had crossed the bay in boats long before Europeans arrived.
-Native American canoes were far less maneuverable than the European sailing ships, and moving a canoe by muscle power was more exhausting than using wind power, but Powhatan's subordinates crossed the bay to establish control over Eastern Shore tribes before English colonists settled in Jamestown in 1607.
+Algonquian-speaking Native Americans had crossed the bay in boats ever since sea levels rose and the bay grew wider over the last 10,000 years.
+Native American canoes were far less maneuverable than European sailing ships and moving a canoe by muscle power was more exhausting than using wind power, but Powhatan's subordinates crossed the bay to establish control over Eastern Shore tribes decades before English colonists settled in Jamestown in 1607.
 If the Native Americans had documented their military history in writing, the annals of Powhatan might have included glorious stories of water-based maneuvering and amphibious attacks.

-Powhatan had no technology capable of blocking the arrival of European ships.
-He lacked the capacity to sink ships of the invading "tassantassas" (strangers), so he normally avoided a direct fight in open fields and relied instead on asymmetric warfare and diplomacy.
+Powhatan lacked the technology required to sink ships of the invading "tassantassas" (strangers); he had no gunpowder or cannon.
+The Native Americans normally avoided a direct fight in open fields; they relied instead on asymmetric warfare and diplomacy to constrain the expansion of colonial settlement.

 high cliffs at Drewry's Bluff allowed Confederates to block the Union navy from sailing upstream from Hampton Roads to Richmond in May, 1862 after the battle of the USS Monitor and CSS Virginia